ibexa/documentation-user/docs/search.md

+---
+description: Search through all content in the system and filter the results by different criteria.
+---

 # Searching

 You can enter a search keyword and the application checks all the searchable Fields and returns a list of search results that contain the keyword.